ICO Subject Access Request Guidance: help or hindrance?

 A final tiny tip – I’d recommend downloading the Right of Access Guidance, as on the ICO website it can be tricky to search if you are looking for something specific.
 Also, be sure to check for updates.

-If you’d like support with handling SARs or other individual rights do get in touch and we can chat through how we can help.
+Need DSAR support?
+If you’d like helpe handling SARs or other individual rights get in touch.